ZoranPandovski/awesome-open-science/readme.md

    - [Binder Documentation](https://mybinder.readthedocs.io/en/latest/) - for creating custom computing environments that can be shared and used by multiple remote users
    - [Statcheck](http://statcheck.io/), GRIM
    - [Scienceroot](https://www.scienceroot.com/) - the first blockchain-based scientific ecosystem
+   - [Lando](https://lando.dev/) - A local development and DevOps tool for all your projects
+   - [Podman](https://podman.io/) - Podman is a daemonless container engine for developing, managing, and running OCI Containers on your Linux System
 - Online repositories for open hardware:
    - [PLOS open source toolkit channel](https://channels.plos.org/open-source-toolkit)
    - [Open Neuroscience](http://www.openeuroscience.com/)